seleniumticketscdn/Saavan-Privacy-Policy-And-Terms/README.md

 **5. Third-Party Services**

-Runic Bot may interact with third-party services, APIs, or websites to provide certain functionalities.
+Saavan Bot may interact with third-party services, APIs, or websites to provide certain functionalities.
 However, we do not share any personal information with these services, and they are subject to their own respective privacy policies.

 **6. Changes to This Privacy Policy**